 Let’s assume you have a 3 year $50mm construction loan but don’t make the first draw until month 13.
 The cap would be structured to begin on month 13 (with the first anticipated draw being the notional amount for that period) and stepping up based on the pre-determined draw schedule thereafter.

 Definitely.
-Cap costs are largely driven by two things, (i) the intrinsic value, and (ii) time/volatility.
+Cap costs are primarily driven by two things, (i) the intrinsic value, and (ii) time/volatility.

 Below we’ve outlined current pricing to help illustrate the impact.
 The first table is our hypothetical 1 year forward starting cap based on a draw schedule.